Your study tools

 The blend of technologies used on your course will depend on the individual modules you've chosen, but it is likely that you will use some or all of the following learning resources:

-using cameras and microphones, a VC can connect staff and students at two or more UHI campuses, or any other site worldwide, with the required technology.
+Using cameras and microphones, a VC can connect staff and students at two or more sites worldwide.

 Find out more about studying via VC

 Using traditional phone systems or web-based phone technology, an audio conference enables three or more people to share a conversation or discussion.